melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 regexp: (bar|rab)
 ```

-Here we just require that script yeilds into stdout one of two lines - `bar` or `rab`.
+Here we just require that script yields into stdout one of two lines - `bar` or `rab`.
 That is it.

 Sometimes we don't need to check script stdout , that's ok just live story.check file empty: